sparklink-pro/GraphQLToolsBundle/README.md

                 ],
             ],
             'Bike'    => [
-                // Will thriow, because both "permission" and "access" are set as "permission" is a shortcut for "access".
+                // Will throw an error, because both "permission" and "access" are set as "permission" is a shortcut for "access".
                 'permission'  => 'ROLE_ADMIN',
                 'access'      => '@=hasRole("ROLE_ADMIN")',
                 'list'        => [